Eamon’s Hair Transplant Journey - Part I: Before Treatment

 Coming from a family where hair loss had always been an inevitable part of aging, Eamon knew his full head of hair was doomed.
 As the years went by and his hair was getting thinner and patchier, he decided to do something to take on his unfortunate genetic legacy.

 Irish, 47, Eamon Duffy works as radio presenter and voiceover artist.
-He is going to share his personal story with us, starting from his struggle with hair loss and how he finally decided to undergo a hair transplant surgery.
-And why with Qunomedical.
+He is going to share his personal story with us, starting from his struggle with hair loss, why he finally decided to undergo a hair transplant, why he chose Qunomedical.

 This is the first episode of a series of interventions Eamon is going to post on our blog.
 You’ll get to read a first-hand experience of a hair transplant patient before, during, and after his treatment.
-If you want to learn more about hair transplant surgery, have a look at our Hair Transplant Guide; you’ll get useful information about treatments, costs across countries, and what results you can expect after surgery.
+If you want to learn more about hair transplant surgery, have a look at our Hair Transplant Cost Guide to find out more about pricing, or our Post-op Hair Transplant Guide to get an idea of what results you can expect after surgery.

 Eamon will have his treatment done in a week’s time and is now describing his personal story and thoughts before leaving.